 Have you ever noticed how many different types of wine glasses there are?
-Every restaurant has their own wine glass, of a different shape or size than types of wine glasses used at their competitors’ restaurants.
+Every restaurant has their own wine glasses, of a different shape or size than wine glasses used by their competitors.
 Not only that, but there are different wines glasses used for each type of wine.
 Confusing, right?

 Parts of a Wine Glass

 There are three parts to every wine glass:

 - The base – This part needed to keep the wine glass standing.

 - The stem – This is the part you hold, and it connects the base and the bowl.